2188886665/hook.lua/README.md

 the actual (intercepted) function is stopped.
 The returned values of the hook is returned to the original caller of the function.

+*Developed and tested using Lua 5.1 and Lua 5.2.*

 ## API References